Vinegar: Palm

-Coconut vinegar, made from fermented coconut water or sap, is used extensively in Southeast Asian cuisine (notably the Philippines, where it is known as sukang tuba), as well as in some cuisines of India and Sri Lanka, especially Goan cuisine.
+Coconut vinegar, made from fermented coconut sap or coconut water, is used extensively in Southeast Asian cuisine (notably the Philippines, where it is known as sukang tuba), as well as in some cuisines of India and Sri Lanka, especially Goan cuisine.
 A cloudy, white liquid, it has a particularly sharp, acidic taste with a slightly yeasty note.

 In the Philippines, other types of vinegar are made from palm sap.
 Like coconut vinegar, they are by-products of tubâ (palm wine) production.
 Two of the most widely produced are nipa palm vinegar (sukang nipa or sukang sasa) and kaong palm vinegar (sukang kaong or sukang irok).
 Along with coconut and cane vinegar, they are the four main traditional vinegar types in the Philippines and are an important part of Filipino cuisine.
 Nipa palm vinegar is made from the sap of the leaf stalks of nipa palm.
 Its flavor has notes of citrus and imparts a distinctly musky aroma.
 Kaong palm vinegar is made from the sap of flower stalks of the kaong palm.
 It is sweeter than all the other Philippine vinegar types and is commonly used in salad dressing.
 Vinegar from the buri palm sap is also produced, but not with the same prevalence as coconut, nipa, and kaong vinegars.
 Kaong palm vinegar is also produced in Indonesia and Malaysia, though it is not as prevalent as in the Philippines because the palm wine industry is not as widespread in these Muslim-majority countries.

 Balsamic

 Balsamic vinegar is an aromatic, aged vinegar produced in the Modena and Reggio Emilia provinces of Italy.
 The original product — traditional balsamic vinegar — is made from the concentrated juice, or must, of white Trebbiano grapes.
 It is dark brown, rich, sweet, and complex, with the finest grades being aged in successive casks made variously of oak, mulberry, chestnut, cherry, juniper, and ash wood.
 Originally a costly product available to only the Italian upper classes, traditional balsamic vinegar is marked tradizionale or "DOC" to denote its protected designation of origin status, and is aged for 12 to 25 years.
-A cheaper non-DOC commercial form described as aceto balsamico di Modena (balsamic vinegar of Modena) became widely known and available around the world in the late 20th century, typically made with concentrated grape juice mixed with a strong vinegar, then coloured and slightly sweetened with caramel and sugar.
+A cheaper non-DOC commercial form described as aceto balsamico di Modena (balsamic vinegar of Modena) became widely known and available around the world in the late 20th century, typically made with concentrated grape juice mixed with a strong vinegar, then colored and slightly sweetened with caramel and sugar.

 Balsamic vinegar is made from a grape product.
 It contains no balsam, though was traditionally aged in balsam as one of the steps.
 A high acidity level is somewhat hidden by the sweetness of the other ingredients, making it mellow.
 In terms of its nutrition content, balsamic vinegar contains the carbohydrates of grape sugars (some 17% of total composition), making it some five times higher in caloric content than typical distilled or wine vinegar.